b0bh00d/Hg-Suite/README.md

 > .<br>
 > Restored the following state from microbranch "read_state":<br>
 > ! build_system\build_lib.py

+If active staging areas were included in the shelving action, `restore` will replace it along with the shelved working copy change states.
+If active staging areas already exist when `restore` is called, the command will abort and complain about the unknown state.

 #### switch
 At its core, the `switch` command is functionally equivalent to